LucasLR2/Shizen/README.md

 ### Areas for Contribution

-- Bug fixes and improvements from the v1.1 roadmap
+- Bug fixes and improvements
-- New features from future versions
+- New features and enhancements
-- UI/UX enhancements
+- UI/UX improvements
-- Documentation improvements
+- Documentation updates
 - Translations to other languages
 - Accessibility improvements

-## 📄 License
+## License

 This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments
+## Acknowledgments

 - Inspired by Japanese design philosophy and the concept of "Ma" (間) - negative space
 - Built with a focus on privacy, simplicity, and user autonomy
 - Icons by [Lucide](https://lucide.dev/)
 - Font by [Inter](https://rsms.me/inter/)

-## 📧 Support
+## Support

 If you encounter any issues or have suggestions:
 - Open an issue on GitHub
 - Check existing issues before creating a new one
 - Provide as much detail as possible (browser, OS, steps to reproduce)

-## ⚠️ Disclaimer
+## Disclaimer

 Shizen is a personal project designed for convenience and local data management.
 It is not intended to replace professional password managers for highly sensitive information.
 Use at your own discretion and always maintain secure backups of your data.

 ---

-**Made with 🌸 by embracing simplicity and nature**
+**Made with nature by embracing simplicity**

 > "Simplicity is the ultimate sophistication." - Leonardo da Vinci